wangxiang4/book/docs/math/0 Core Course/16 Chapter4 equations inequalities Module1 equations.md

 ## 9.Focus 4
 __The signs of roots of an equation__
-- Use vieta's theorem to analyze the signs of the roots, such as __both positive roots__ or __both negative roots__.
+- Use vieta's theorem to analyze __the signs of the roots__, such as __both positive roots__ or __both negative roots__.
-  Additionally, remember to check __the discriminant__ after applying vieta's theorem.
+  Additionally, remember to check __the discriminant after applying vieta's theorem__.
   - __Two positive roots__
     $
     \begin{cases}